-Highlight from this gallery: Look for the label pointing out which animals were born and raised at Mote Aquarium.
-Raising animals allows us to educate visitors about them while decreasing collection from the wild.
+This gallery includes animals born and raised at Mote Aquarium.
+Raising animals allows us to educate visitors while decreasing collection from the wild.

 Creatures from the Coastal Oceans